flutter/website/src/docs/deployment/android.md

   run `flutter doctor -v` and locate the path printed after 'Java binary at:'.
 Then use that fully qualified path replacing `java` (at the end) with `keytool`.
+  If your path includes space-separated names, such as Program Files, place quotes around the space-separated names.
+For example: `/"Program Files"/`
 {{site.alert.end}}

 ### Reference the keystore from the app